-Withdrawal from the University is a serious action.
+Withdrawal from the Penn State University is a serious action.
 The University has the responsibility to advise the student of the implications of the withdrawal action.
-However, it is the responsibility of the student who withdraws from enrollment in courses at the University to make the final decision and to understand the implication of their withdrawal action.
-To insure that the student has had full advising opportunity, two methods of initiating the withdrawal are provided:
+However, it is the responsibility of the student who withdraws from enrollment in courses at the Penn State University to make the final decision and to understand the implications of their withdrawal action.

 Students who live in a residence hall must check out of the hall within 24 hours after processing the withdrawal action.